SmartEVSE/Sensorbox-2/README.md

 It can also receive these measurements directly from a (D)SMR5 smart meters P1 port.
 These measurements are then sent every two seconds to the connected SmartEVSE(s).

-The Sensorbox2 uses a PIC microcontroller which currently does all the processing.
-It takes the measurements from the CT inputs and P1 port and can send the data over the RS485 bus.
+The Sensorbox2 uses a PIC microcontroller which does the CT measurements and sends this information to the ESP32.
+The ESP32 processes the P1 port (Smart Meter connection) data and RS485 communication to the SmartESVE.
-It will be programmed initially by the ESP32 module.
-At powerup the ESP32 looks for a Sensorbox2.hex file in the /data folder and, when found programs the PIC18F26K40 microcontroller.
+The PIC will be (re)programmed by the ESP32 module.
+At powerup the ESP32 looks for a PIC18F26K40.hex file in the /data folder and, when found programs the PIC18F26K40 microcontroller.

-Please note that this also means that the PIC has control over the RS485 bus.
-If you want full controll, keep the PIC in reset by holding the PIC reset line low.

-I'll release a version of the PIC firmware soon that will only do the CT measurements, and will not use the RS485 bus, nor use the P1 port.
-On this version the ESP32 will handle everything else.
+This code uses Arduino core 2.0.2 as it has critical bug fixes, and much better Uart drivers.
+Modbus handling is done with the eModbus library.
+The platformio.ini file should install all necessary libraries automatically.

 ## Modbus Registers